IkeC/Milkwave/README.md

 * Over 5000 presets from skilled artists (more presets [here](https://github.com/projectM-visualizer/projectm?tab=readme-ov-file#presets))
 * Improved window handling, input methods and stability
 * Use independently or in combination with Milkwave Remote

 ## Remote Features

+* Customizable interface - show only what you need
+* Send common key combinations using buttons
+* Set audio device (in- or output) without restarting Visualizer
+* Amplify virtual audio signal to make Visualizer more (or less) responsive
 * Tabbed interface with hideable top and bottom panel

 ![Milkwave 3.2 Tabs](https://github.com/user-attachments/assets/a244f59b-8070-4314-be2d-ceb3259b33c5)